What is Facial Recognition? Applications and How it Works

-With a lot of interest in the field, data scientists develop new approaches to face recognition every year.
-This section will briefly discuss the basics of how face recognition models work and the main differences between two methods of creating facial embeddings.
+With a lot of interest in the field, data scientists develop new approaches to facial recognition every year.
+This section will briefly discuss the basics of how facial recognition models work and the main differences between two methods of creating facial embeddings.

-At the very basic level, face recognition models follow these steps:
+At the very basic level, facial recognition models follow these steps:

 Two of the images are of person A and the remaining image is of person B. The algorithm creates a facial embedding of each image and then compares them.

 After the comparison, the network will be adjusted slightly so that embeddings of person A are more similar to each other than they are to the embedding of person B. Subsequently, this teaches the algorithm to use facial measurements that allow it to accurately classify images of the same person as being similar to each other.
 This process is then repeated hundreds of thousands or even millions of times.
 Finally, the network should then be able to produce accurate facial embeddings for faces it has never seen before.

 Before the algorithm can compare faces, they must be converted into data that the algorithm can understand.
 To do this, the system calculates measurements based on facial features and landmarks.
 Fig. 2 is a visualization of 68 facial landmarks, also known as facial keypoints.